Kyle-Ye/XcodeLLMEligible/README.md

 ## <div align="center"><b><a href="README.md">English</a> | <a href="README_CN.md">简体中文</a></b></div>

-# Ways to enjoy Xcode LLM on ChinaSKU Mac
+# Darwin Eligibility Override

-Ways to enjoy Xcode LLM / Apple Intelligence on ChinaSKU Mac without disabling SIP.
+This project aims to achieve permanent use of Xcode LLM/Apple Intelligence on any Mac without disabling System Integrity Protection (SIP) or only disabling it once.

-For older methods which requires SIP disabled, please see "Related links" section.
+> [!NOTE]
+> Xcode LLM is only supported on macOS 15.0 Beta and later.
+>
+> Apple Intelligence is only supported on macOS 15.1 Beta and later.

 ![Screenshot](images/XcodeLLM/screenshot.png)